Many families need financial assistance during the holidays. Here are some of the ways your family can get involved this year.

 - Through the Salvation Army, other volunteer opportunities could also involve hospital visits, nursing home events, meal delivery and more.
 You can also volunteer at the local food shelf, homeless shelters or nursing homes.
 If you’re not interested in working directly with the Salvation Army, call your local chamber of commerce for a broader list of organizations that need help during the holidays.

 - Donate your unused airline miles.
-Through the United Airlines Charity Miles Program or Delta SkyWish program, members can donate accrued miles to The Salvation Army to move personnel quickly in time of disaster, provide travel for those in need of emergency medical care and reduce administrative costs by providing travel for staff.
+Through the Delta SkyWish program, members can donate accrued miles to The Salvation Army to move personnel quickly in time of disaster, provide travel for those in need of emergency medical care and reduce administrative costs by providing travel for staff.
 The Red Cross also accepts airline miles from several major airlines, including American, Delta, Southwest and United Airlines.

 - Donate credit card rewards to any charitable organization that accepts them.